Hub200-Activity-Events/Hub200ActivityEvents/README.md

 There are 6 models for the web application's database.

 1. `User` - The built in Django User model.
+2. `CustomUser` - An abstract user model that extends the base Django User model and includes additional fields such as photo and phone number.
-2. `Events` - Holds the information of the events.
+3. `Events` - Holds the information of the events.
-3. `Event_registration` - Holds the information of the registration process.
+4. `Event_registration` - Holds the information of the registration process.
-4. `Contact_us` - Holds the information of the contact us form and all of the messages will be stored here for the admin to see.
+5. `Contact_us` - Holds the information of the contact us form and all of the messages will be stored here for the admin to see.
+6. `PeopleReviews` - This model holds fields related to people's reviews, including name, photo, and description.

 ### Views and serializers py files: